Advanced-Step Real-time Iterations with Four Levels -- New Error Bounds and Fast Implementation in acados: Introduction

 Due to the availability of real-time algorithms and efficient open-source software implementations, NMPC is increasingly used in industrial applications.
 Real-time algorithms minimize the feedback delay by reducing the online computational load.
-The computations are typically divided into two phases: 1) a preparation phase, where all computations that can be done without knowing $x$ are performed; and 2) the feedback phase, where the new control input $u_0$ is computed once $x$ is known.
+The computations are typically divided into two phases: 1) a preparation phase, in which all computations that can be done without knowing $x$ are performed; and 2) the feedback phase, in which the new control input $u_0$ is computed once $x$ is known.

 The Real-Time Iteration (RTI)~\cite{Diehl2001} performs a single Sequential Quadratic Programming (SQP) iteration per sampling time.
 In the preparation phase, all function and derivative evaluations necessary to construct a Quadratic Program (QP) are performed.
 In the feedback phase, only a single QP is solved.
-The Multi-level Iteration (MLI) was introduced in~\cite{Bock2007}, and later extended in~\cite{Nurkanovic2021b,Wirsching2018}.
-It is an SQP-based method that offers several variants, also called levels, that only partially update the QP data to reduce the computation time.
-The advance-step controller (ASC)~\cite{Zavala2009} solves in the preparation phase an advanced problem to convergence, i.e., the OCP \eqref{eq:acados_OCP} with a predicted state ${x}_{\mathrm{pred}}$.
+The Multi-level Iteration (MLI) was introduced in~\cite{Bock2007} and extended in~\cite{Nurkanovic2021b,Wirsching2018}.
+It is an SQP-based method that offers several variants, also called levels, which only partially update the QP data to reduce the computation time.
+The levels are sorted by the amount of QP data that is updated, where level A only updates the initial state and level D updates all QP data.
+The advanced-step controller (ASC)~\cite{Zavala2009} solves in the preparation phase an advanced problem to convergence, i.e., the OCP \eqref{eq:acados_OCP} with a predicted state ${x}_{\mathrm{pred}}$.
 In the feedback phase, depending on how active-set changes are handled, it solves a linear system, linear program, or QP~\cite{Jaeschke2014}.
 The AS-RTI method~\cite{Nurkanovic2019a,Nurkanovic2020b} combines the RTI and ASC approaches.
-In the preparation phase, it approximately solves an advanced problem with some MLI variant, and in the feedback phase, like the RTI, it solves a single QP.
-This method adds some flexibility by allowing to trade of computational complexity for numerical errors.
-It has good theoretical properties~\cite{Nurkanovic2019a}, but has only been used in prototypical simulation experiments~\cite{Nurkanovic2021b,Nurkanovic2020a}.
+In the preparation phase, it approximately solves an advanced problem with some MLI variant, and in the feedback phase, like RTI, it solves a single QP.
+This method adds some flexibility by allowing one to trade off computational complexity for numerical errors.
+It has good theoretical properties~\cite{Nurkanovic2019a}, but has only been used in prototypical simulation experiments so far~\cite{Nurkanovic2021b,Nurkanovic2020a}.